Craig Federighi: Public image

 At WWDC 2016, Federighi introduced iOS 10 and macOS 10.12 "Sierra" and said that the 15-year-old OS X would be rebranded as "macOS" in tune with the naming scheme used for iOS, tvOS, and watchOS.
 He emphasized the use of widgets on the iOS lock screen and announced new APIs for Siri and iMessage that would be open to all developers.
-In March 2016, Federighi wrote an article for The Washington Post, stating that "I became an engineer because I believe in the power of technology to enrich our lives" as his motivation.
+In March 2016, Federighi wrote an article for The Washington Post stating that "I became an engineer because I believe in the power of technology to enrich our lives" as his motivation.

 In 2017, Federighi announced that the Safari web browser would block cookies from following people from site to site.

 At an Apple Special Event in September 2017, Federighi initially failed to properly demo the Face ID feature on the iPhone X. Apple stated that before the event, some Apple employees had inadvertently triggered Face ID on one of the demonstration phones, causing it to instead prompt for a passcode when Federighi attempted to unlock it.

+At WWDC 2018, Federighi introduced iOS 12 and macOS 10.14 "Mojave".

+At WWDC 2019, he introduced iOS 13, iPadOS and macOS 10.15 "Catalina".

 At WWDC 2020, he was the lead presenter showcasing many of Apple's recent advancements.
 He also introduced iOS 14, iPadOS 14, and macOS 11 "Big Sur".

 He made a cameo appearance within the September 2020 Apple Event, appearing briefly during a segment.
 However, he did not speak.